Obersee (Lake Zurich): Seedamm–Heilighüsli

-After the Seedamm causeway was built in 1878, the Heilig Hüsli chapel was the only remaining structure of the prehistorical and medieval lake crossings.
+After the Seedamm causeway was built in 1878, the Heilig Hüsli chapel was the only remaining structure of the prehistoric and medieval lake crossings.
 It stood isolated in the lake and was not accessible to visitors until the reconstruction of the former wooden bridge was erected in 2001.
 The lake and the small islands between the chapel, the timber piles of the Rapperswil–Hurden bridge and the Seedamm are designated as a nature reserve.
 Together with an artificial island made of gravel, they form one of the most important waterfowl breeding areas.
-For this reason, fishing from the wooden bridge is prohibited, as is swimming and mooring boats in the area.
-Among the area around the Seedamm lake crossing and between Rapperswil and Busskirch, there are some more protected areas around Obersee.
+For this reason, fishing from the wooden bridge is prohibited, as are swimming and mooring boats in the area.
+Among the area around the Seedamm lake crossing and between Rapperswil and Busskirch, there are some more protected areas.